vestalux/sljekyll/_recurrents/clare-baby-bounce-tot-rock.md

 ---
-recurrent-title: "Baby Bounce and Tot Rock: songs and rhymes for babies and toddlers	"
+recurrent-title: "Baby Bounce and Tot Rock: songs and rhymes for babies and toddlers"
 recurrent-day: Friday
 recurrent-times: 1000-1100
 recurrent-location: clare-library